+Consider a first-order language with a finite set of contants and $n$-ary predicate symbols.
+We then consider a set $\mathcal{C}$ consisting of new constants which are ordered $c_1,...,c_m$ and a set of new $n$-ary predicate symbols $\mathcal{R}$ which are ordered $R_1,...,R_k$.
+Then a \emph{system of definition} consists of a pair of ordered sets of formulas $(C,R)$ described as follows: $C$ consists of a sequence $\phi_1,....,\phi_m$ of sentences of the form $c_i = \phi'_i$ where $\phi'_i$ can only contain constants $c_j$ for $j < i$. $R$ consists in a sequence $\psi_1,...,\psi_k$ of sentences of the form $\forall x_1...x_s.
+(R_i(x_1,...,x_s) \leftrightarrow \psi'_i)$ where $s$ is the arity of $R_i$ and the only new predicate symbols that may occur in $\psi'_i$ are those in $\psi_j$ for $j < i$.
+It is natural to impose that all sentences in the definition system be structurally irreducible as well as satisfying some suitable optimality constraints.
 For suppose we wanted to define a new predicate symbol $R$ given by a formula $\psi$.
 Then there must be optimal ways to successively define auxiliary new symbols and build up a definition system ending in the definition of $R$ in the most 'elegant' or 'compact' way possible.